How to unlock your Samsung Galaxy Smartphone from a UK Mobile Network

 When ordering a free SIM card for the purposes of testing whether your smartphone is unlocked, you’ll probably be asked which size of SIM card is required for your phone.
 The following table shows which size of SIM card is required in different models of a Samsung Galaxy smartphone:

 If your smartphone isn’t listed in the table above, you can see a full list of smartphones and the required SIM card sizes on this page.
-A combi-SIM (provided by giffgaff, EE and O2) will work in any Samsung Galaxy smartphone manufactured to date.
+A combi-SIM (provided by giffgaff, EE and O2) will work in all Galaxy smartphone requiring a Standard SIM or Micro SIM.

 Finding Your IMEI Number